etherisc-legacy/GIF/README.md

 4. `npm run bootstrap` to install dependencies for Lerna packages

-5. `./bin/rin deploy` to deploy to Minikube
+5. `./bin/run deploy` to deploy to Minikube

 #### Notes
-a.
-By navigating to a `<minikubeip>:31672` in your browser you can open RabbitMQ's management plugin.
+- By navigating to a `<minikubeip>:31672` in your browser you can open RabbitMQ's management plugin.
 The default administrative credentials are `guest/guest`.

+- `etherisc_flight_delay_ui` is available on `<minikubeip>:80`.

+- `postgresql` is available on `<minikubeip>:30032`.
+Connections string `postgresql://dipadmin:dippassword@postgres:5432/dip`.

-b.
-To check whether the pods were created:
+- To check whether the pods were created:

 `kubectl get pods --show-labels`